The dual Burnside process: Acknowledgments

 \section{Acknowledgments}

-I am grateful to my advisor Jason Fulman for suggesting the study of the dual Burnside process, proposing the closed formulas in the binary coordinate–permutation model, and offering thoughtful feedback throughout.
-I also thank J. E.\ Paguyo for valuable discussions and feedback that helped shape this work.
+The author thanks Jason Fulman for suggesting the dual Burnside process, proposing the binary coordinate-permutation formulas, and giving thoughtful feedback.
+The author also thanks J. E. Paguyo for valuable discussions and comments.